 Day 3: Quick Day Trip from Seville

 Cordoba is the gold standard.
-It’s a quick 45-minute train ride and absolutely worth it.
-Start at the Mezquita, a cathedral-mosque hybrid that’ll leave you questioning every boring building you’ve ever seen.
+By AVE, Cordoba is about 45 minutes and costs ~€12–25 one way.
+Trains run frequently throughout the day.
+Start at the Mezquita, a cathedral-mosque hybrid.
 Then stroll across the Roman Bridge and get some fresh air by the river.
 Wander through the Jewish Quarter, snack on salmorejo, and pop into a courtyard or two.
 Cordoba is famous for its patios, and they’re basically a Pinterest board that has come to life.
 Don’t worry about seeing everything.
-Trains run often, and it’s a chill way to add another layer to your Seville trip.

 You can go back to Seville for dinner and some more experiences like the flamenco show on day 1.
 You can also stay in Cordoba or wherever you went for your day trip, grab dinner, and find an experience.
 Check out websites like GetYourGuide.
 They have some good stuff.
 I used them in Tenerife, and they were super nice.